fusionpbx/fusionpbx-docs/source/index.md

 Most of the core folks who develop and use FusionPBX can be found hanging out in the IRC network **irc.libera.chat** in the **#fusionpbx** channel.
 Come join us and meet the team!

+## Overview

+Use the following links below or the menu on the left to navigate to the features you are interested in.

 ```{toctree}
 getting_started.md
 home.md